hashgraph/hedera-sourcify/README.md

 > [!NOTE]
 > Note that unlike Sourcify, we do not use the [`monitor`](https://docs.sourcify.dev/docs/running-monitor/) service given that we do not use IPFS verification.
+> That is, we only use `server` and `repository` services from upstream Sourcify.

+Currently we host two UIs for contract verification, our custom UI <https://verify.hashscan.io/> and the `VERIFY CONTRACT` within <https://hashscan.io/>.
+Both use the verification API <https://server-verify.hashscan.io/api-docs/>.

+> The `ui` image needs some front-end customizations, therefore we keep our own fork of the image.

 ```mermaid
     C4Container